-The following circumstances will increase the penalties that would normally apply to a DUI conviction.
-These include (but are not limited to):
+The following circumstances may increase the penalties that would normally apply to a DUI conviction:

-Defendants who have prior DUI convictions probably can’t count on a mild sentence due to the absence of a mandatory minimum sentence in the statute, however.
-In all states, penalties increase for second and subsequent offenses, and in most states, that means mandatory minimum penalties for these subsequent violations.
+In all states, penalties increase for second and subsequent offenses.
 However, often there's a "wash out" provision—a rule that effectively makes a prior DUI of a certain age go away for purposes of enhancing subsequent sentences.
 For example, a mandatory minimum may apply to a current conviction only if the prior conviction was incurred less than five, seven, or ten years ago.
 When a prior has washed out, the subsequent offense is treated as a first offense for punishment purposes.

 Driving under the influence of marijuana is a serious charge, even if it is at the misdemeanor level.
 With this type of conviction on your record, your ability to obtain employment under certain circumstances may be limited.
 Insurance will become very hard to obtain and your premiums will surely go up.
 And as you now know, if you are convicted of a DUI again, you will face the possibility of enhanced punishments.